Table of Contents

 Ashok tree is a very well-known tree.
 It is a sacred tree in Hinduism.
 Ashok is worshipped in Chaitra month of the Hindu calendar.
 Kamdev the Hindu God of love and sexuality, carries five arrows decorated with five kinds of flower in his quiver.
 Ashok blossom is one of them.

-Ashok tree is also a medicinal tree and used in Ayurveda, Siddha and Unani or treatment of variety of diseases related to bleeding and urinary problems.
+Ashok tree is also a medicinal tree and used in Ayurveda, Siddha and Unani or treatment of a variety of diseases related to bleeding and urinary problems.
 In Ayurveda, it is used since time immemorial as a medicine.
 Charak and Sushruta used the flowering buds, seeds and bark in internal prescriptions for arthritis, sciatica, neuralgia, neurological affections, hemorrhages and gynecological disorders.

 Ashok tree is one of the main herb for gynecological disorders and for uterus health.
 Ashok is effective in treating menstrual disorders associated with excess bleeding (rakta pradar), pain and congestion.